-Therefore, initially complainants will be offered, an informal meeting with the principal or member(s) of the SLT to discuss their complaint.
-They will be offered this within 10 school working days of the stage 2 complaint being received and sooner if possible.
+Therefore, initially complainants will be offered, an informal meeting with the principal, member(s) of the SLT or another appointed appropriate representative to discuss their complaint.
+They will be offered this within 10 school days of the stage 2 complaint being received and sooner if possible.
 It may still be appropriate for this mediation process to reach an informal resolution at this point.

 If this fails to resolve the complaint, then the principal or a senior leader will appoint somebody to carry out an investigation.
-The investigation officer will either be independent of the academy who has the necessary skills to deal with a particular type of complaint or will be the CEO.
+The investigation officer will be an appropriate person with the skills to fully investigate the complaint.

 The investigating officer will interview witnesses and take statements from those involved.
 An opportunity will be given for the complainant to meet the investigating officer to provide any supplementary information.
 The complainant may be accompanied by a friend or relative as a representative.
+This however is subject to the approval of the CEO.
 If the complaint centres around a student, the student will also be interviewed, normally with the parents present.
 If a member of staff is complained against, the needs of that person should be borne in mind.